-- centralising and controlling the majority of the procurement function for the ABP group; - the introduction of an ABP Supplier Code of Conduct which sets out a clear set of ethical principals which ABP will require its suppliers to adhere to; - the creation of an ABP Responsible Procurement Policy which will replace the existing Group Procurement Policy; - the introduction of more stringent due diligence checks as part of the supplier selection process which will include specific questions dealing with modern slavery issues, and focus on the higher risk areas identified above; and - measuring and monitoring the percentage of ABP's key suppliers identified as higher risk suppliers, as well as the percentage of higher risk suppliers that have Modern Slavery and/or Responsible Procurement policies in place and reporting internally on those statistics periodically.
+- the introduction of an ABP Supplier Code of Conduct which sets out a clear set of ethical principals which ABP will require its suppliers to adhere to; and - measuring and monitoring the percentage of ABP's key suppliers identified as high risk suppliers, as well as the percentage of high risk suppliers that have Modern Slavery and/or Responsible Procurement policies in place and reporting internally on those statistics periodically.

 ABP's new approach to procurement will enable it to have greater control and oversight over its suppliers and greater transparency of the overall supply chain.
-ABP will be seeking confirmation from its suppliers that they employ robust procedures for ensuring that slavery is eliminated from their supply chain, with particular attention given to the key risk areas highlighted above.
+As part of its new processes, ABP will also be seeking confirmation from its suppliers that they employ robust procedures for ensuring that slavery, forced labour and human trafficking are eliminated from their supply chain, with particular attention given to the key risk areas highlighted above.

-Policies & Contractual Controls
+5. Policies & Contractual Controls

-ABP is continually seeking to promote a culture and behaviours which are in line with its company values.
-Our values are core to how we do business and set out what our customers and colleagues should expect to see.
-The behaviours that underpin each value are embedded in our business and reflect ABP's commitment to ensuring that everyone is treated fairly and consistently, to creating a workplace that is open, honest, transparent and collaborative and to ensuring that individuals, customers and suppliers are encouraged to speak up if and when they see that our high standards are not being met.
+ABP continually promotes a business culture and behaviours that are in line with its company values.
+These values are core to how we do business and set out what our customers and colleagues should expect to see.
+The behaviours that underpin each value are embedded in our business and reflect ABP's commitment to ensuring that everyone is treated fairly and consistently, thereby engendering a workplace that is open, honest, inclusive and collaborative.
+We strive to maintain a business environment in which individuals, customers and suppliers are encouraged to speak up if and when they see that our high standards are not being met.
 Our policies and procedures relating to modern slavery are in line with our culture and values.